 DHCP stands for Dynamic Host Control Protocol.
 It is a process that runs on your router that assigns an IP address, subnet, and gateway to each device on your local area network.
-For more about these terms visit our guides page.
+For more about these terms visit our Networking Help Center.
 Let's look at what an IP address is first then we will get into how DHCP works.

 An IP Address is a unique number given to every computer on a network.
 Each IP address is unique because two computers on the same network cannot have the same IP address.
 The IP address generally takes the form of four numbers (from 0 through 255) which are separated by periods.
 A common IP address is 192.168.1.2.